RLAlpha49/AniCards/Docs/project-details.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE ](https://github.com/RLAlpha49/AniCards/blob/main/LICENSE)file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/RLAlpha49/AniCards/blob/main/LICENSE)file for details.

 ## Credits